pairr/ModifiedEuler/README.md

   The relative error is defined as the absolute error divided by the true value (Wolfram result).
 This metric gives us a sense of the error relative to the magnitude of the true value, making it easier to assess the performance of the Euler method in different contexts.

+## Error Analysis: simple Euler Method vs. Wolfram Results

+### Results

+- **Absolute Error:** \(0.0320508\)

+  The absolute error represents the difference between the actual value obtained from Wolfram and the approximate value calculated using the Euler method.
+It provides a straightforward measure of the deviation in the results.

+- **Relative Error:** \(0.00408543\)

+  The relative error is defined as the absolute error divided by the true value (Wolfram result).
+This metric gives us a sense of the error relative to the magnitude of the true value, making it easier to assess the performance of the Euler method in different contexts.

 ## Conclusion

-The analysis of these errors indicates that while the Euler method provides a reasonably close approximation to the true solution, the absolute error suggests some deviation that might need further investigation.
-The relatively low value of the relative error indicates that the Euler method performs well in this instance, but continued refinement and validation against more precise methods may enhance its accuracy further.
+The analysis of these errors indicates that while the Euler method provides a reasonably close approximation to the true solution, but modified Euler method gives much more precise results compared to the analytics ones (Wolfram).